We are not supporting this browser

 Maintaining a healthy, balanced diet is key, so continue to eat a range of vegetables, along with plenty of fish, eggs, lean meat and nuts, which are good sources of protein.

-There is a lot to remember, so please do ask your healthcare professional or those caring for you if you have any questions or concerns about your pregnancy diet.
+There is a lot to remember, so please do ask your dietitian or those caring for you if you have any questions or concerns about your pregnancy diet.

 Who is at risk?